hivemq/mqtt-cli/docs/installation/packages.md

 ## Windows Zip

 Download the Windows Zipfile from `url` and extract it in your preferred location.
-To execute MqttCLI simply open the Windows Command Prompt with `⊞ Win` + `R` and execute `cmd`.
+To execute MQTT CLI simply open the Windows Command Prompt with `⊞ Win` + `R` and execute `cmd`.
-Navigate into the extracted MqttCLI folder and execute `MqttCLI.exe command`.
+Navigate into the extracted MQTT CLI folder and execute `mqtt-cli.exe command`.

-To quick start the shell simply double-click the `MqttCLI Shell.exe`.
+To quick start the shell simply double-click the `mqtt-cli-shell.exe`.

 ***

 ## Debian Package

-If you are using a *nix operating system which operates with debian packages you can download the MqttCLI debian package from `url` via `wget` or `curl` and install the package with `sudo dpkg -i`  or `sudo apt install`:
+If you are using a *nix operating system which operates with debian packages you can download the MQTT CLI debian package from `url` via `wget` or `curl` and install the package with `sudo dpkg -i`  or `sudo apt install`:

 ```
-wget  http:url/mqttcli.deb
+wget  http:url/mqtt-cli.deb
-sudo dpkg -i mqttcli.deb
+sudo dpkg -i mqtt-cli.deb
 ```

 ***